argoproj-labs/argocd-operator/docs/guides/install-basic.md

 ### Cluster

-This guide uses [minikube](https://minikube.sigs.k8s.io/) to deploy a Kubernetes cluster locally, follow the guide for your platform to install.
+This guide uses [minikube](https://minikube.sigs.k8s.io/) to deploy a Kubernetes cluster locally, follow the instructions for your platform to install.

-Run minikube and adjust resources as needed for your platform.
+Run minikube with a dedicated profile.
+Adjust the system resources as needed for your platform.

 ```bash
 minikube start -p argocd --cpus=4 --disk-size=40gb --memory=8gb
 ```

+### Manual Install

+The following section outlines the steps necessary to deploy the ArgoCD Operator manually using standard Kubernetes manifests.

-### Namespace
+#### Namespace

 It is a good idea to create a new namespace for the operator.